richchapler/AzureSolutionsDocumentation/docs/Data_Delivery_API.md

 * "In the future, we will want to monetize our analysis and data offerings with customers"

 ## Proposed Solution
-This solution will address requirements in two exercises:
+This solution will address requirements in one exercise:

 *	Exercise 1: Create an API using Function App, Data Explorer and StormEvents sample data